-The costs for such care can be high.
-In 2020, Genworth estimated annual long-term care costs in these categories:
+To compound the problem, the costs for this highly probable occurrence can be high.
+In 2020, Genworth estimated current annual long-term care costs in these categories:

 |Adult Day Health Care||$19,240|